Uli-Z/dataset-antibiotic-resistance/README.md

 ## Example Usage

 The included Python script, `generate_html_report.py`, demonstrates how to consume the data.
-It reads one of the resistance files and the core data files to generate a standalone HTML report in a classic antibiogram layout (Organisms vs. Antibiotics).
+It reads the data source manifest and the core data files to generate a standalone HTML report in a classic antibiogram layout.
+By default, it generates the report for the comprehensive `de-ars-2023-all` dataset.

 To run the script:
 ```bash
 python3 generate_html_report.py
 ```
-This will create the file `ars_2023_germany_report.html` in the root directory.
+This will create the files `ars_2023_germany_report_all_de.html` and `ars_2023_germany_report_all_en.html` in the root directory.